 So I ask – how great would it be if I had a brochure or website to point to that included not just my concerns on the men’s disease, but those of all of us, and which actually focused on the issue of inclusiveness in breast cancer advocacy itself?
 Backed by social media, and with a positive message focused on inclusiveness, I think we have a shot at changing the way the world thinks about breast cancer.

-Oliver Bogler, Ph.D., is senior vice president of Academic Affairs and professor of neurosurgery research at MD Anderson.
+Oliver Bogler, Ph.D., director of the center for Cancer Training National Cancer Institute.
 He was diagnosed with male breast cancer in Sept.
 2012.
 Five years earlier, his wife, Irene Newsham, Ph.D., was diagnosed with breast cancer.